Training structure

 15h

-Ecophysiology is a discipline at the interface between organismal biology and ecology.
-Integrative ecophysiology focuses in particular on the question of change of scale.
-In other words, the aim of this course is to illustrate how the study of acclimatization/adaptation mechanisms on an individual (or even sub-individual) scale can explain the structure of populations, the distribution of species and the functioning of ecosystems.
-The responses of organisms and populations to the main abiotic structuring parameters (such as temperature, salinity, oxygen availability, pollutants) will be considered, as well as their interactive effects.
+Ecophysiology is a discipline at the interface between organism biology and ecology.
+Integrative ecophysiology focuses more specifically on the issue of scaling.
+In other words, this course aims to illustrate how the study of acclimatization/adaptation mechanisms at the individual (or even sub-individual) level can explain population structure, species distribution, and ecosystem functioning.
+The responses of organisms and populations to the main structuring abiotic parameters (such as temperature, salinity, oxygen availability, pollutants) will be considered, as well as their interactive effects.
 The role of interactions between organisms will also be addressed.
-In this course, animals, plants and micro-organisms will be considered, and different types of approach will be illustrated: field observations, in situ or laboratory experiments.
+In this course unit, animals, plants, and microorganisms will be considered, and different types of approaches will be illustrated: field observations, in situ or laboratory experiments.

 Populations, Randomness & Heterogeneity